-Black-crowned night herons are the most widespread herons in the world.
-They inhabit parts of every continent except Antarctica and Australia.
+Black-crowned night herons inhabit parts of every continent except Antarctica and Australia.
 They are attracted to many types of wetlands, including salt, brackish, and freshwater marshes, swamps, streams, and lakes.
 They also forage in moist agricultural fields, including flooded rice fields.
 Black-crowned night herons can be seen along the Atlantic coast during summer breeding season and in the Chesapeake Bay’s freshwater and tidal marshes over the winter as well.

 Black-crowned night herons are social birds that roost together in trees and breed in large colonies, usually in close proximity to other birds.
 They keep close company all year long but are highly protective of feeding and nesting territory, often striking out with their bills to chase away others that get too close.